VinayakFia/Obsidian/COMP4920/Assignment 2 - Vinayak Fialok - z5416144.md

 ### 3.1 Ways of explanation
 Grayson discusses 4 models of explanation: the deductive-nomological model, the statistical model, the pragmatic model, and the causal model.
 Grayson primarily expounds on the causal model as "it (has) the most natural fit" (Grayson 2024, p4).

 To explain some event or state $x$ through causal explanation is to specify the causes of $x$.
-Causal explanation itself appears in several forms.
-For example, in *constant conjunction causal* explanation we say that
+Causal explanation itself appears in several forms of which we will discuss .
+In *constant conjunction causal* explanation we say that "(event or state) A causes (event or state) B when the two always occur together" (C. M. Lorkowski). *Counterfactual causal* explanation

 ### 4.1 Explicable simplification of COMPAS
 As mentioned earlier, one approach to making COMPAS explicable is to simplify its reasoning.
 An attempt of this was made by a research team from Berkely using the reasoning of "rule-lists" which are predictive models composed of if-then statements (Angelino et al 2018).
 Reasoning through rule lists is transparent because the reasoning for a decision is easily explicable through causal explanation.
 Let's see an example rule list below: